countvajhula/mindstream/README.rst

 For instance, one common use of Mindstream is as a scratch buffer with Racket Mode.
 Racket Mode users sometimes `like to have a dedicated REPL <https://racket-mode.com/#Edit-buffers-and-REPL-buffers>`__ to view the output of code they write in a particular buffer, instead of reusing a REPL shared across all buffers.
 If you're a Racket Mode user, whatever customization you've chosen here would apply to Mindstream session buffers just as they would any buffer, and your Racket Mode sessions may or may not have a dedicated REPL depending on how you've customized this for Racket Mode generally.

-But if you happen to want to use a different customization for Mindstream session buffers in a certain major mode than you prefer generally for that major mode, advising the ``mindstream-start-anonymous-session`` function could be one way to achieve that.
+But if you happen to want to use a different customization for Mindstream session buffers in a certain major mode than you prefer generally for that major mode, advising the ``mindstream-new`` function could be one way to achieve that.
 For instance, for the customization we have been talking about:

 .. code-block:: elisp

-  (advice-add 'mindstream-start-anonymous-session
+  (advice-add 'mindstream-new
               :after
               (lambda (&rest _args)
                 (setq-local racket-repl-buffer-name "*scratch - Racket REPL*")))